TakeLab/podium/README.md

 Vocab({specials: ('<UNK>', '<PAD>'), eager: True, finalized: True, size: 5000})
 ```

-Each `Field` allows the user full flexibility modify the data in multiple stages:
+Each `Field` allows the user full flexibility to modify the data in multiple stages:
 - Prior to tokenization (by using pre-tokenization `hooks`)
 - During tokenization (by using your own `tokenizer`)
 - Post tokenization (by using post-tokenization `hooks`)